jonhadfield/easeprobe/docs/Manual.md

 > **Note**:
 >
 > If no Channel is defined on a probe or notify entry, then the default channel will be used.
-The default channel name is `__EaseProbe_Channel__`
+The default channel name is `__GuardianProbe_Channel__`
 >
-> EaseProbe versions prior to v1.5.0, do not have support for the `channel` feature
+> GuardianProbe versions prior to v1.5.0, do not have support for the `channel` feature

 ## 4.2 Examples